 Cardiac muscle is similar to skeletal muscle in that it is striated and that the sarcomere is the contractile unit, with contraction being achieved by the relationship between calcium, troponins and the myofilaments.
 This article will consider the structure of cardiac muscle as well as relevant clinical conditions.

-However, cardiac muscle has a number of notable histological differences including:
+Despite its similarities to skeletal muscle, cardiac muscle has a number of notable histological differences including:

 - Branching fibres

 - Centrally located nucleus (occasionally two nuclei per cell)

 - T tubules lie in register with the Z band and not the AI junction (as in skeletal muscle).

 Arguably the most important feature of cardiac muscle is its intercalated discs and gap junctions.
 The disks act as the Z band would in skeletal muscle, demarcating where a cardiac muscle cell meets the next.